Why Malmö is the hottest gaming city in Europe

 In Malmö, Sweden’s third-biggest city, games are something that are taken seriously.

-After all, developing a game that generated $330 million in its opening week is no child’s play.
+After all, developing a game that makes $330 million in its opening week is no child’s play.
 But that’s exactly how much Tom Clancy’s The Division generated for Malmö-based game studio Massive Entertainment when it was released in March 2016.

 Its success was soon outshone by news that Massive would partner with Lightbox Entertainment and Fox Interactive to develop several games based on James Cameron’s Avatar world.